suyashkannan/suyash-kannan/content/Random/On My Deathbed.md

 I fell in love.
-It wasn't a long time ago, two or three decades or so perhaps.
+It wasn't a long time ago, two or three decades ago perhaps.
 And now that I lie on my deathbed, unable to even sit upright, I must narrate to you how I found love.

 He worked beside me.
 Right beside me, if memory serves.